 Ask if you have any questions as to which license you need to purchase.
 Remember to purchase conservation fishing licenses when doing a fly in trip due to our NO FISH OUT of the lake policy and conservation limit rules.
 The conservation license allows you to eat fish at the lake and is the best value.
 You only need to purchase the 8 day conservation license unless you are able to make more than one trip.
 Be sure to enter the correct trip dates on time specific licenses.

 Note: We will no longer have hunting or fishing licenses available at our base for the 2019 season.
 All licenses will need to be purchased online before arrival or at Rainy Lake Sports in Fort Frances or Devlins Corner Store in Devlin.
 Plan accordingly.

 Final payments are due upon arrival in cash, cashiers checks, travelers checks or by credit card.
 We only accept Visa or Mastercard.
-When paying off the balance of your trip with a credit card, be sure to contact your credit card company and let them know your travel plans and authorize purchases made in Canada.
+When paying off the balance of your trip with a credit card a 5% service charge will be applied, be sure to contact your credit card company and let them know your travel plans and authorize purchases made in Canada.
 This will avoid delays and having to contact them while on your trip to authorize purchases.